 Changes took place within the Seventh-day Adventist Church also during the 1960's.
 Robert H. Pierson was elected president of the General Conference in 1966.
 Church membership had grown to 1,578,504 in 1965.
 The number of workers sent to mission fields declined to 365 in 1966.
-International conditions influenced the shift from the larger use of foreign missionaries to more national workers in many fields.
-Great evangelistic thrusts to reach the troubled masses have resulted in an increase of workers to the figure of 73,513 as of 1974.
-Organized churches grew to 17,841 by 1974.
-Our institutions, including colleges, secondary schools, hospitals, sanitariums, clinics, dispensaries, launches, publishing houses, and food factories, have grown to 993.
-Ordained ministers have doubled since 1950 to the number of 8,133 for 1974.
+International conditions in-fluenced the shift from the larger use of foreign missionaries to more national workers in many fields.
+Great evangelistic thrusts to reach the troubled masses have resulted in an increase of workers to the figure of 73,513 as of churches 1974.
+Organized grew to 17,841 by 1974.
+Our institutions, including colleges, secondary schools, hospitals, sanitariums, clinics, dispensaries, launches, publishing houses, and food factories, have grown to 993. ministers have Ordained doubled since 1950 to the number of 8,133 for 1974.